JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/Nos_imperatifs_d_education.md

 >
 > _Rationalism is wrong when it assumes that religion is at first a primitive belief in something which is then followed by the pursuit of values.
 Religion is primarily a pursuit of values, and then there formulates a system of interpretative beliefs.
 It is much easier for men to agree on religious values—goals—than on beliefs—interpretations.
 And this explains how religion can agree on values and goals while exhibiting the confusing phenomenon of maintaining a belief in hundreds of conflicting beliefs—creeds.
 This also explains why a given person can maintain his religious experience in the face of giving up or changing many of his religious beliefs.
 Religion persists in spite of revolutionary changes in religious beliefs.
 Theology does not produce religion; it is religion that produces theologic philosophy._
 >
 > _Rationalism is wrong when it assumes that religion is at first a primitive belief in something which is then followed by the pursuit of values.
 Religion is primarily a pursuit of values, and then there formulates a system of interpretative beliefs.
 It is much easier for men to agree on religious values—goals—than on beliefs—interpretations.
 And this explains how religion can agree on values and goals while exhibiting the confusing phenomenon of maintaining a belief in hundreds of conflicting beliefs—creeds.
 This also explains why a given person can maintain his religious experience in the face of giving up or changing many of his religious beliefs.
 Religion persists in spite of revolutionary changes in religious beliefs.
-Theology does not produce religion; it is religion that produces theologic philosophy._ ([UB 103:1.4](/en/The_Urantia_Book/103#p1_4))
+Theology does not produce religion; it is religion that produces theologic philosophy._ (<a id="a160_823"></a>[UB 103:1.4](/en/The_Urantia_Book/103#p1_4))

 From an educational perspective, we have both an obligation and an opportunity to build our educational strategy on the revelatory teaching that the spiritual truth of God's reality is experienced first as a quest for values followed by evolutionary interpretations and beliefs that temporarily serve to define our understanding—until we experience growth.